christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Their results are contradicting the concept that an earlier start to growth would increase anual NPP, they show that warm springs either speeds up the deceleration of stem expansion or otherwise fail to translate extended GS into increased stem growth, thus having negligible effect on totral annual growth for most species and locations.
 Thus, the decelaration of stem expansion which occurs in mid-summer near the time of peak canopy greenness is driven by cues other than photosynthate limitation, such as water stress, nutrient limitation, day length or sink limitation of stem growth.
 This supports the evidence of a sink limitation of stem growth, in which CC factors known to enhance photosynthesis, sich as longer GS or increased CO2, does NOT correspond to increased stem growth.

 It remains possible that warming spring temperatures could ultimately increase ANPP, through indirect mechanisms.
-And understanding how warming spring temperatures are influencing carbon allocaiton within ecosystems remains
+And understanding how warming spring temperatures are influencing carbon allocation within ecosystems remains a key outstanding question

 The timing of peak growth in June and July conincides with the timing of the greatest sensitive of annual growth to Tmax.
 Consistent with the finding that demonstrates the sensitivity of growth to drought stress or high temperatures during the peak GS